scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

    provide a better documentation experience for the scientific ecosystem.
-In particular, we wish to provide a documentation browser from within Jupyter or other IDEs and Python editors that gives a unified experience, cross library navigation search and indexing. *I don't understand the last part of the sentence (let's chat).*  By decoupling documentation generation from rendering we hope this can help address some of the documentation accessibility concerns, and allow customisation based on users' preferences.
+In particular, we wish to provide a documentation browser from within Jupyter or other IDEs and Python editors that gives a unified experience, cross library navigation search and indexing.
+By decoupling documentation generation from rendering we hope this can help address some of the documentation accessibility concerns, and allow customisation based on users' preferences.